tansudasli/kernel/embedded-c/README.md

 # embedded-c

-embedded C on on arm-cortex microprocessors
+embedded C on on STM32 Discovery board

 ## How to Start

-`cd embedded-c`, then

 -